gkothar1/marss-riscv-docs/source/sections/running-full-system.rst

 		lsq_size: 16,                          /* Number of LSQ entries */

 		/** Tracing and Logging Parameters **/
-		sim_stats_file: "simstats.txt",         /* Path to the file to save simulation stats */
+		sim_stats_path: ".",         	        /* Path to the directory to save simulation stats, NOTE: Absolute path is needed and no `/` is required at the end of the directory path. */
 		sim_trace_file: "simtrace.txt",         /* Path to the file to save commit trace, must compile MARSS-RISCV with CONFIG_SIM_TRACE CFLAG */

 		/** Execution Unit Parameters **/